EpicUsername12/mk8-ct-code/README.md

 This version is now obsolete and the **repo is archived**, join the [**discord server**](https://discord.gg/wqSx6hRCgA) for more information.

+It has been replaced with the cafeloader version who was opensource until v1.1.1+, where it went back to private

 # What's required

 For C/C++: